Monstera Propagation

 Monstera Propagation In Water

-- Locate your a cutting: find a branch that includes at least 2 leaves and node.
+1. Locate your cutting: find a branch that includes at least 1 or 2 leaves and it must have a node.
 The nodes are the parts where the plant branches, and roots will grow out of these.
 Sometimes they have a root growing already.

-- Wait a couple of hours to let the cut heal over.
+3. Wait a couple of hours to let the cut heal over.
 This reduces the chance of rot.
+Leave it 3 or 4 hours for a small to medium cutting or half a day for a cutting off a big plant.

-- Put the cutting in a jar of tap water, make sure no leaves are under the water, but the node is well submerged.
+4. Put the cutting in a jar of water (I use filtered tap water), make sure no leaves are under the water, but the node is well submerged.
+The leaves can rot if they touch the water.

-- Keep the cutting in bright but indirect sunlight and keep it topped up with water.
+5. Keep the cutting in bright but indirect sunlight and keep it topped up with water.
+If the water turns cloudy, replace it and check for rot.

 You can grow a monstera in just a far of water, they look great too, so this method is a really easy and visually pleasing method.